davidmasp/clustMut/README.md

 This package uses XXX different statistics to compute and detect those events.

-* Chromosomic distance - Need a randomized version of the sample that you can generate using randommut.
+* Chromosomic distance - Need a randomized version of the sample that you can generate using [randommut](http://fsupeksvr.irbbarcelona.pcb.ub.es/gitlab/dmas/randommut).
 * Allele Frequency
-* Edit distance beteen mutations
+* Edit distance between mutations

 ## Installation